darkavenger75/mk312lite/README.md

 You will in addition require all pin-through-hole parts, see full BOM.
 Most parts you can order from Mouser.
 In addition, you will have to order
 - 2 pcs.
 PJ-301C XKB 1/8" phone connectors (e.g. eBay)
-- A 12V 2Ah LiFePo4 4-cell battery with BMS.
+- A 12V 2Ah LiFePo4 4-cell battery with BMS and connector matching the one you used.
 I got mine from Eremit in Germany.
 You can use a 3-cell LiPo battery pack instead (there is a LDO voltage regulator on the 9V rail), but the R5/R6 voltage divider must be adjusted to avoid incorrect low battery warning/shutdown.
 - A matching external CHARGER for your battery pack with 5.5/2.1 mm connector, center positive.
 Do NOT just connect a power supply without current limiter.

 ## Board assembly Instructions